Step-by-step guide on how to buy a property in Malta

 Make payment

 After all these steps, it is time to make a payment.
-Depending on the town in Malta, you will be given a certain amount of time to pay after the deposit fee is paid.
+Depending on the town in Malta, you will be given a set timeframe to pay after the deposit fee is paid.
 If payment

 is not made within a specific time, the property can be resold to another interested party.
 Therefore, gather your finances before you start buying a property in Malta.